utkarshiam/ML-DL-RL-templates/README.md

 # https://iamtrask.github.io/2015/07/27/python-network-part2/- gradient descent!

-Installing Tensorflow/theano/keras provided you are working with anaconda! so here it goes
+Installing Tensorflow/theano/keras provided you are working with anaconda and python 3.5.2! so here it goes

 -Below are the installation instructions (you will notice that only Keras needs to be installed, this is normal, since the Keras package integrates TensorFlow):